The City Ground in Nottingham, home of Nottingham Forest FC

 Hart's Hotel (city centre)

 Boutique hotel in a purpose-built property near Nottingham Castle.
-Excellent restaurant, stylish rooms, and one of Nottingham's finest hotels.
-Great choice for football and culture combined.
+Excellent Hart's Restaurant, stylish rooms, and one of Nottingham's finest hotels.
+The premium pick for those combining football and culture.

 Crowne Plaza Nottingham (city centre)